Static Dress: Musical style

 Static Dress playing at Aftershock Festival 2023.

-The band's music has been categorised as post-hardcore, metalcore, screamo and emo.
-They often make use of elements of alternative rock, electronic music, jazz, gospel, americana, punk rock and nu metal, and produce ambient tracks as a means of world building.
-PopMatters cited them as a frontrunner of the "scene metalcore revival", while Revolver cited them as a part of the "post-hardcore revival".
+The band's music has been categorised as post-hardcore, metalcore, pop screamo, screamo and emo.
+They often make use of elements of alternative rock, electronic music, jazz, gospel, americana, punk rock and nu metal, and produce ambient tracks as a means of world-building.
+PopMatters cited them as a frontrunner of the "scene metalcore revival", while Revolver cited them as a part of the "post-hardcore revival" and BrooklynVegan cited them as a frontrunner of the pop screamo revival.
 Dork called their music "a revamped take on '90s hardcore and '00s emo".
-In a 2021 interview with The Line of Best Fit, when asked about the band's categorisations and comparisons, Appleyard stated "I look at these scene bands we're compared to and I’m like...
+In a 2021 interview with The Line of Best Fit, when asked about the band's categorisations and comparisons, Appleyard stated, "I look at these scene bands we're compared to and I’m like...
 If you like that, you’ll like this – but I wouldn’t say it’s derived from it".

 Revolver magazine writer Eli Enis stated that they use a "push-pull between strained screams and eye-lined pop-punk hooks, Static Dress tickle the Y2K nostalgia senses without falling victim to pure homage".
 Rock Sound writer Jack Roger stated that they make use of "gorgeous choruses, corrosive riffs and a truly infectious atmosphere".
 DeadPress writer Michael Heath described their sound as "2000s tinged yet experimental brand of post-hardcore".
 Upset magazine said they have "a frenetic sound that is rooted in late 00s post-hardcore and emo akin to Underoath, Emery and My Chemical Romance... with its cinematic and cryptographic undertones, it becomes apparent that there is a mastermind creating a narrative within both the music and their visual counterparts" Underground Under Dogs writer Mike Giegerich stated that "Olli Appleyard is meticulous in crafting his band’s expansive palette, intentionally avoiding contemporary influences for distinctly original worldbuilding.
 His approach shines through as Static Dress define their own point of view within the broader context of alternative sounds, existing in a space where free-time ambient and poetic post-hardcore are able to thrive simultaneously".

-The band have cited musical influences including Converge, Fleshwater, Ethel Cain, Youth Code, King Yosef, Bodyweb, Sølv, 100 gecs, Modern Color, Twink Obliterator, Dorian Electra, the 1980s funk and soul group Twilight, Tennis, Wingtips, A Knife in the Dark, Haarper, John Carpenter, Augustus Muller, Boy Harsher, Puma Blue, Myles Cameron and Nafets.
+The band have cited musical influences including My Chemical Romance, Senses Fail, Underoath, Counterparts, Connor Denis of Beartooth and Being as an Ocean, Portishead, At the Drive-In, Far Apart, the Arctic Monkeys, Deftones, Converge, Fleshwater, Ethel Cain, Youth Code, King Yosef, Bodyweb, Sølv, 100 gecs, Modern Color, Twink Obliterator, Dorian Electra, the 1980s funk and soul group Twilight, Tennis, Wingtips, A Knife in the Dark, Haarper, John Carpenter, Augustus Muller, Boy Harsher, Puma Blue, Myles Cameron and Nafets.

+They have been cited as an influence by Pupil Slicer, Graphic Nature, Delaire the Liar and Artio.
+In a 2026 interview with Kerrang!, Loathe vocalist Kadeem France said Loathe and Static Dress mutually "inspire each other".